What is key person insurance?

-Key person insurance (also known as keyman insurance) can be used by a business to insure itself against the loss of key personnel, whether they be managers, owners or another employee who is integral to the success and profitability of the company.
+Key person insurance (also known as keyman insurance) can be used by a business to insure itself against the loss of key personnel including managers, owners or employees who are integral to the success and profitability of the company.
 Any company can take out key person insurance on one of their employees.
 If that employee passes away or is unable to work, the company will receive a benefit from the keyman policy.

 Why should businesses consider key person insurance?